Gottox/sqsh-tools/README.md

 [sqsh.js](https://github.com/Gottox/sqsh.js) there's a wasm implementation of libsqsh with a Javascript API designed to run in browsers.

-At this point development focuses on avoiding redundant decompressions and developing efficient cache tactics.

 * traverse directories
 * read file contents
 * open files by path